objornstad/oshinys/README.md

 ________________________________________

-If you have devtools installed you can  build the package directly from the github source within R:
+IF you have devtools installed you can  build the package directly from the github source within R:

 require('devtools')